Regina (Dino Crisis): Appearances

-Dino Crisis games

 In the Dino Crisis series, Regina is the codename of a member of the Secret Operation Raid Team (S.O.R.T.), a U.S. Army espionage and intelligence group.
 Regina operates as a weapons specialist, but often undertakes other tasks as assigned, such as gathering intelligence.
 In the first Dino Crisis, taking place in 2009, S.O.R.T. is assigned a mission to infiltrate a "Third Energy" research facility on Ibis Island.
 Upon arriving at the facility, S.O.R.T. discovers it infested with dinosaurs.
 Despite difficulties with the new inhabitants and the security systems of the facility, Regina and the surviving members of the team complete their mission and escaped the island.

 In Dino Crisis 2, set one year later, Regina is called back into service after Third Energy has caused an entire region to be transported to a different time, leaving a prehistoric jungle in its place.
 Regina and a large contingent of Tactical Reconnoitering and Acquisition Team (T.R.A.T.) soldiers are sent to rescue any survivors and recover any useful data on Third Energy.
 The mission goes wrong from the start as the majority of the T.R.A.T. forces are massacred in their base camp.
 Regina and the surviving soldiers attempt to complete the mission, but arrive too late to save the surviving civilians.
 Succeeding in recovering the Third Energy data, Regina uses a timegate to escape, leaving the last surviving T.R.A.T. member, Dylan, behind with a promise that she would return and rescue him as soon as she could.

-Other appearances

-Regina has also appeared in the tactical role-playing video game Namco × Capcom, beginning on a cruise ship from Gun Survivor 4 (Resident Evil: Dead Aim), as a card in SNK vs. Capcom: Card Fighters Clash, and a playable character in Puzzle Fighter.
-In Resident Evil 3: Nemesis, the player can unlock her outfit with a red wig as a bonus costume for Jill Valentine.
-Annie also "cosplays" as Regina in Super Ultra Dead Rising 3 Arcade Remix Hyper Edition EX Plus Alpha, a downloadable content for Dead Rising 3.
-A figure of her was released by Yujin in the Namco × Capcom series.
-In the second season of the animated series Ace Attorney, a character who strongly resembles Regina named Regina Locomoti is a nod to the Dino Crisis character.
+Regina has also appeared in the tactical role-playing video game Namco × Capcom, beginning on a cruise ship from Gun Survivor 4 (Resident Evil: Dead Aim), as a card in SNK vs. Capcom: Card Fighters' Clash, and a playable character in Puzzle Fighter.
+In the animated television series adaptation of the Ace Attorney video games, a character with an identical resemblance to Regina is named Regina Locomoti as a nod to Dino Crisis protagonist.